 The carbohydrates, proteins, and fats together form the macro component of your food, and they play their separate role in adding strength and mass to your muscles.

 Protein may act as the building blocks for the muscle, while carbohydrates pump you with enough energy to perform your exercises, and fats act as lubricants and balance hormonal health.

 Though your calorie intake must essentially come from the food you eat, it is sometimes not enough.
-As a result, you may need protein supplements and enhancers like dianabol to promote endurance and growth of your muscles.
+As a result, you may need protein supplements and enhancers to promote endurance and growth of your muscles.